The Senior Vice-President Human Resources of Shopify is Exercising Options

-Following this transaction Brittany Forsyth’s holding in the company was decreased by 1689% to a total of $359.6K.
-In addition to Brittany Forsyth, 29 other SHOP executives reported Sell trades in the last month.
+In addition to Brittany Forsyth, 32 other SHOP executives reported Sell trades in the last month.
+Over the last month, Brittany Forsyth has reported another 3 Sell trades on SHOP for a total of $1.78M.

 See today’s analyst top recommended stocks >>